THE BELL

 Many famous pilots studied at the Kachin Aviation School.

-At present, the Kachin settlement council administratively includes the following settlements: Vishnevoe, Osipenko, Polyushko, Orlovka, the settlements of Solnechny and Andreevka.
+Currently, the Kachin Village Council administratively includes the following settlements: Vishnevoe, Osipenko, Polyushko, Orlovka, the villages of Solnechny and Andreevka.

 Kacha is a small village located on the Black Sea coast.

-Water in Kacha from artesian wells is inferior in quality only to mountain water.
+Water in Kutch from artesian wells is inferior in quality only to mountain water.

 The beaches are excellent, unlimited in length and for all tastes: sand,

-and pebbles, and for scuba diving, for children and adults.
+and pebbles, and for snorkeling, for children and adults.

-The width of the Kachinsky beach is about 20-30 meters, and in length both to the left and to the right for many kilometers.
-In some places, streams of cold drinking water break out right from their cliff.
+The width of the Kachin beach is approximately 20-30 meters, and it is many kilometers long both to the left and to the right.
+In some places, streams of cold drinking water burst out right from their cliffs.

-There are no problems with housing in Kach.
-Boarding houses, mini-hotels, sea dachas, the private sector, housing for rent in almost every house.
+There are no problems with housing in Kutch.
+Boarding houses, mini-hotels, seaside cottages, the private sector, housing is rented in almost every house.

-On the territory of the village of Kacha there is a supermarket "Cardinal", branches of "Privatbank" and "Oshchadbank" with ATMs, three markets, shops, pharmacies, bars, cafes, tour bureaus, slot machines, billiard rooms.
+On the territory of the village of Kacha there is a Cardinal supermarket, branches of Privatbank and Oschadbank with ATMs, three markets, shops, pharmacies, bars, cafes, a travel agency, slot machines, and billiard rooms.

-Three kilometers from Kacha is the Star Coast, where a youth festival is held.
+Three kilometers from Kachi is the Star Coast, where a youth festival is held.

 Kacha consists of two parts.
 One part is private houses, and the other is a Russian military garrison.